-Do you want to get a promotion in 2019?
+Do you want to get a promotion in 2020?
 Or find a better job at a new company?
 No matter what your career goal is, coming up with a road map to help you achieve it is the best way to start.
-The first step is determining where exactly you are in your career, and where it is that you want to be.
+The first step is determining where you are in your career and where you want to be.

-It is possible to get a better job in just six months — as long as you have a clear beginning and endpoint.
-GOBankingRates spoke to career experts about the action items you can take each month to land a better job in 2019.
+It’s possible to get a better job in just six months — as long as you have a clear beginning and endpoint.
+GOBankingRates spoke with career experts about the action items you can take each month to land a better job in 2020.

 Month 1: Network

-“Your network is more likely to land you a new job than all the internet searches you can do,” he said.
-“This strategy takes a minimal amount of time per week, and will build a rock-solid foundation for your career.”
+“Your network is more likely to land you a new job than all the internet searches you can do,” Sbiral said.
+“This strategy takes a minimal amount of time per week and will build a rock-solid foundation for your career.”

 Month 2: Learn a New Skill